 AWAJI indigo LAND project

-Japanese traditional color "Indigo" - JAPAN BLUE - Indigo dyeing experience with living dye "Onokoro Ai" made with organic fertilizers without pesticides on Awajishima
+Japanese traditional color "Indigo" -JAPAN BLUE - Experience indigo dyeing with live dye "Onokoro Ai" made with organic fertilizers without pesticides on Awajishima

-"Onokoro indigo" is a "living dye" made from Tateai, a raw material, without using pesticides or chemical fertilizers on the vital soil of Awajishima, with indigo cropping that can add to natural circulation as much as possible.
+"Onokoro Ai" is a "living dye" made from Tateai, a raw material, without using pesticides or chemical fertilizers in Awajishima's vibrant soil, and is made with indigo production that can be added to the natural circulation as much as possible.

-The pigment created by natural fermentation by the power of microorganisms has a high robustness and produces a very beautiful coloration.
-In addition, it strengthens the cloth and protects the body from antibacterial effects and ultraviolet rays, and extracts essential elements of indigo dyeing firmly.
+The pigment created by natural fermentation by the power of microorganisms is highly robust and produces a very beautiful coloration.
+In addition, it strengthens the cloth and protects the body from antibacterial effects and ultraviolet rays, and firmly draws out the essential elements of indigo dyeing.

-In the experience, you will also visit Aihata on the premises and explain the process of dyeing from sowing to dye making, and you will be able to see indigo dyeing using traditional fermented dyes that dye indigo smoothly and carefully.
+In the experience, you can visit Aihata on the premises and explain the process of dyeing from sowing to dye making, and you can see indigo dyeing using traditional fermented dyes that are carefully dyed with indigo.

 STEP01 – Select the desired pattern from the pattern sample and pattern using specialized tools.

-STEP02 – Soak in dyeing liquid and indigo dyeing.
+STEP02 – Soak in dye liquid to dye indigo.
 You can dye it many times to finish it in your favorite color.

 STEP03 – Finished with water.